 In order to begin your journey as a Caddie, each girl must attend Caddie Training.
 Caddie Training teaches outdoor skills, outdoor cooking, tent care, songs, games and communication skills.

 Caddie training is a tiered training program.
 To begin with, each Girl Scout must take Program Aid PLUS Training.
 This training has been offered in different ways.
 Council run training, Day Camps and sometimes in a troop setting.
 Program Aid Plus training is for girls in 6th-12th grade.
-It is a day class which helps a Girl Scout to become a Junior Caddie (It covers what formerly was covered by Program Aid and Junior Caddie trainings).
-When a Girl Scout is in 7th grade or above she may take Caddie training, and when she is in 9th grade or above, and she has experience as a Caddie at a Day Camp, a Girl Scout may take Senior Caddie training.
+When a Girl Scout is in 7th grade or above she may take PROGRAM AID PLUS training, and when she is in 9th grade or above, and she has experience as a Caddie at a Day Camp, a Girl Scout may take Caddie training.
 Each level teaches different components of outdoor skills.

 A Girl Scout is considered a Junior Caddie (first year as a Caddie), a Caddie (2nd and 3rd year Caddie) or a Senior Caddie (4th and up year being a Caddie) if they meet the requirements outlined below, under Caddie Levels.
 See below for Caddie training registration..